Home | About me | Contact | What's new | Privacy | Search

 Historical Fratt Interchange Photos

-Below are historical photos of the I-35/Loop 410 NE interchange near Windcrest, historically known as the Fratt Interchange These photos were provided by the TxDOT photo library and the San Antonio TxDOT district office.
+Below are historical photos of the Fratt Interchange (I‑35 and Loop 410 North) along with a brief history of the interchange.
+The photos were sourced from the TxDOT photo library and the San Antonio TxDOT district office.

 Click here to return to the historical photo galleries page.